alloba/book-of-hours-notes/Book Of Hours/books/A Seventh Voice.md

 ## Description
 A Seventh Voice

-Samuel Savage's cycle of comic poems about a band of players who double as footpads seeking a seventh member.
+[[Samuel Savage]]'s cycle of comic poems about a band of players who double as footpads seeking a seventh member.
 ### Partial Study Description

 ### Study Complete Description